Marshiano-Pandt/Project-Classification/README.md

 - Use these drivers to develop a machine learning model to see if features chosen result in churning
 - Use the findings to further understand the customers and develop a plan on how to keep customers from churning

-My initial hypothesis is that drivers of churn will likely involve unsatisfied customers.
-Telco Services, or the lack thereof, might influence customers to churn.
-Services like tech support, phone service, internet service type, or how much a customer is paying per month.

 # The Plan